MahmoudAdel1996/Linux-Configration-Server/README.md

         sudo nano /etc/ssh/sshd_config

 * update port to 2200
-* update PermitRootLogin to be yes
+* update PermitRootLogin to be no
-* update PasswordAuthentication to be yes
+* update PasswordAuthentication to be no

 ### Restart ssh